caruccio/getup-engine-installer/README.md

 > You can cancel the script at any moment with `^C`.
 The next execution reuses most of the values.
 > Each execution generates a backup file `getupengine.env.[timestamp].bkp`
-> based in `getupengine.env` current values.
+> from the current `getupengine.env` values.

-Create a new pair of SSH keys to be used to access the hosts.
+Create a new pair of SSH keys to access the cluster hosts.
-**The ssh key should not have a passphrase.**

 ```
 $ ssh-keygen -f state/$CLUSTER_NAME/id_rsa